Online Master of Science in Health Communication

 - Interpret and apply basic communication research fundamentals to the field of health communication.

-- Analyze, synthesize, interpret, and present health and scientific information using clear and concise messaging for public consumption.
+- Analyze, synthesize, interpret, and present health and scientific information using clear and concise messaging for public, media, and/or stakeholder consumption.

 Awards & Accreditations

 The elective course Visual Communication in the Digital Health Age (MET HC 762) received the 2017 Blackboard Catalyst Award for Teaching & Learning—a global honor recognizing excellence in delivering students a flexible, innovative online learning experience.

 Silver Award for Distance Learning Programming, U.S. Distance Learning Association (USDLA), 2010